 What to Do if My Website Was Breached?

 We’ve compiled the steps to fix a hacked website you can follow to mitigate the damage done by malware.
 Alternatively, consider hiring a cybersecurity expert to recover it for you.
-The latter method is recommended for those not feeling confident in their technical skills as the manual procedure isn’t beginner-friendly.
+The latter is recommended if you don’t feel confident in your technical skills.

 How Much Does WordPress Site Security Maintenance Cost?